IamLunchbox/powerdns-cli/README.md

 Or as an oci container:
 `podman run --rm -it ghcr.io/IamLunchbox/powerdns-cli:latest powerdns-cli`

-To work with from git, checkout the repository and run `pip install .`.
+To manually install the package from git, checkout the repository and run `pip install .` in the git repository.

 ## Configuration
-`powerdns-cli` is built with the click framework and uses keyword-based actions.
+`powerdns-cli` uses keyword-based actions.
 Flags may only follow after the last action keyword.
 To get things going, for example, add a zone:
 `$ powerdns-cli zone add -a MyApiKey -u http://localhost example.com PRIMARY`

 All flags may alternatively be provided as environment variables.
-Each option must be prefixed with `POWERDNS_CLI_` and the upper case setting.
+Each option must be prefixed with `POWERDNS_CLI_` and the settings title in upper case.
 For example:

 ```shell
 $ export POWERDNS_CLI_APIKEY="MyApiKey"